Using Magnetic Machine Embroidery Hoops Like a Pro

 Even though they’re pricey and have a limited scope of use, I still think owning at least one magnetic hoop is a great help.

 I now have an Embroidex hoop for my Brother SE1900 machine, and I have two dime Snap Hoop Monsters and a Brother magnetic sash frame for my Brother Luminaire XP2.
-I’m amazed how often I turn to them now!
+I’m amazed at how often I turn to them now!

 When to Use a Magnetic Hoop

 While I initially purchased my magnetic hoops for a few particular applications, I’ve now found them invaluable in many, many embroidery scenarios.
+Check them out below!

 1. Quilting